pact-foundation/docs.pact.io/docs/pact_broker/docker_images/pactfoundation.md

     * PACT_BROKER_SQL_LOG_LEVEL (optional, defaults to debug.
 The level at which to log SQL statements.)
     * PACT_BROKER_SQL_LOG_WARN_DURATION (optional, defaults to 5 seconds.
 Log the SQL for queries that take longer than this number of seconds)

-3. Test the pact broker environment by executing [script/test.sh][test-script]

 ## Notes

-* On OSX, if you are not using Docker native, use `docker-machine ip $(docker-machine active)` to get the IP of the VirtualBox, and connect on port 9292.
 * The application makes use of the Puma application server.
 * Apart from creating a database no further preparation is required.